Borel set: Standard Borel spaces and Kuratowski theorems

 A standard Borel space is the Borel space associated to a Polish space.
 A standard Borel space is characterized up to isomorphism by its cardinality, and any uncountable standard Borel space has the cardinality of the continuum.

 For subsets of Polish spaces, Borel sets can be characterized as those sets that are the ranges of continuous injective maps defined on Polish spaces.
 Note however, that the range of a continuous noninjective map may fail to be Borel.
 See analytic set.

 Every probability measure on a standard Borel space turns it into a standard probability space.

 Non-Borel sets

 An example of a subset of the reals that is non-Borel, due to Lusin, is described below.
-In contrast, an example of a non-measurable set cannot be exhibited, though its existence can be proved.
+In contrast, an example of a non-measurable set cannot be exhibited, although the existence of such a set is implied, for example, by the axiom of choice.